itslukej/www/banned.md

 ---
 **Suspended Networks**:

-* There are currently no suspended networks
+* UnderNet -- We are currently hitting connection limits for this network.

 **Banned Networks**: